 The process for creating machine catalogs and adding Linux VDA machines is very similar to the traditional Windows VDA approach.
-Refer to the online Citrix Product documentation for a more complete description of how to complete these tasks.
+Refer to the Citrix Product documentation for a more complete description of how to complete these tasks.

 For creating machine catalogs that contain Linux VDA machines, there are a few restrictions that differentiates the process from creating machine catalogs for Windows VDA machines:

 Early versions of Citrix Studio did not support the notion of a "Linux OS"; however, selecting the Windows Server OS or Server OS option implies an equivalent hosted shared desktops delivery model.
 Selecting the Windows Desktop OS or Desktop OS option implies a XenDesktop single user per machine delivery model.

 If a machine leaves and is rejoined to the Active Directory domain, the machine will need to be removed and re-added again to the machine catalog.